 5. Air dry the copper

 Place the pennies on a baking sheet and let them dry completely so the oxidation process can complete its magic.
 You can add more salt over them as they’re drying if you wish.
-Pennies will patina at different rates and colors, and you’ll see the surface of copper change.
+Pennies will patina at different rates so you can play with the timing to get your desired color.

 Once they’re dry they are ready to use.
-You’ll get a green color, brown color, and sometimes you can even get a little blue patina color that comes out.
-This is one of the simplest methods for patina vs the natural patina aging process, and you can get your desired color and an antique look easily.
+You’ll have a lovely patina that may be a green color, brown color, and sometimes you can even get a little blue patina color.
+This is one of the simplest methods for artificial patination vs the natural patina aging process

 How To Patina Copper Pennies DIY